Dog anatomy: Hearing

-The frequency range of dog hearing is between 16–40 Hz (compared to 20–70 Hz for humans) and up to 45–60 kHz (compared to 13–20 kHz for humans), which means that dogs can detect sounds beyond the upper limit of the human auditory spectrum.
+The frequency range of dog hearing is between 16 and 40 Hz (compared to 20–70 Hz for humans) and up to 45–60 kHz (compared to 13–20 kHz for humans), which means that dogs can detect sounds beyond the upper limit of the human auditory spectrum.

 Dogs have ear mobility that allows them to rapidly pinpoint the exact location of a sound.
 Eighteen or more muscles can tilt, rotate, raise, or lower a dog's ear.
 A dog can identify a sound's location much faster than a human can, as well as hear sounds at four times the distance.
 Dogs can lose their hearing from age or an ear infection.

 Smell

 While the human brain is dominated by a large visual cortex, the dog brain is dominated by a large olfactory cortex.
 Dogs have roughly forty times more smell-sensitive receptors than humans, ranging from about 125 million to nearly 300 million in some dog breeds, such as bloodhounds.